erebe/hmailfilter/README.md

 Managing rules with procmail is too cumbersome for me (especially if genericity is required) So instead this programme will parse email headers, use the associated rules, and print the destination folder for procmail to use it.

-You can see rule and filters examples in src/Main.
+You can see rule and filter examples in src/Main.

 Filter examples
 ```haskell